 - Cook pork and onion.
 In a medium saucepan, cook pork and onion until the onion is slightly wilted.
 (It’s ok if the pork is still pink).

-- Add hard vegetables (potato, squash, sweet potato), water, doenjang, gochujang, garlic, soy sauce, and bring to a boil.
-Cook until potatos are soft, about 4-5 minutes.
+- Make broth.
+Add water, doenjang, gochujang, garlic, and bring to a boil.
+Add hard vegetables (potato, squash, sweet potato), and cook until potatoes are soft, about 4-5 minutes.

 - Add tofu and chili pepper.
+Drain and slice tofu.
+Add to the bubbling hot stew.
+Sprinkle the chili pepper on top.
 Cook until tofu is heated through.

 Watch how to make it: